sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

 `payinTotal` is calculated by the action and added to the transaction.
 `payinTotal` equals to the sum of customer commission line totals and other non-commission line totals.
-Must be zero or positive and larger than `payoutTotal`
+Must be zero or positive. _Note:_ Some line-item configurations are not supported by the default Stripe payment actions.
+If you use Stripe payment actions, payinTotal needs to be greater than zero, and greater than or equal to payoutTotal.
+For more details, refer to Stripe action documentation.

 `payoutTotal` is calculated by the action and added to the transaction.
 `payoutTotal` equals to the sum of provider commission line totals and